TrimVis/butlarr/README.md

 #### Automatic Configuration

 An automatic setup helper is available.
-You can run it by executing the `./scripts/autosetup_linux.sh` file from the repository directory.
+You can run it by executing the `./scripts/linux/autosetup_linux.sh` or `/scripts/windows/autosetup_windows.ps1` file from the repository directory.

 If you are working with docker, use: